DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 This interaction has 14 lines whereas the other upgrade room interactions have 7-8 lines.

 ### DDI_MagnustFirstDeath2
 This is the interaction that plays when Allister dies and resurrects for the first time.
-This DEFINITELY ne
+This DEFINITELY needs to be broken up.
+It's 27 lines long.

 # Writing New Dialogue for the Very First Run